BBoutet1/portfolio/README.md

 My developer web portfolio using React

 This app is my developer web site application build with `React`.
-The application's UI is broken down into `components` with a component `state` to respond to user events, searching or sorting employees by name, role or department.

 ## Table of contents